shiruken/hackintosh/README.md

 3. Select `Boot macOS from Macintosh SSD` from the Clover menu
 4. You should now have a bootable macOS installation!

+_Note: You can now remove the USB drive but keep it handy for debugging issues with your Hackintosh._

 ### Enable the Graphics Card

 1. Use Clover Configurator to modify the `config.plist` on the EFI partition of `Macintosh SSD`